Office of Student Financial Aid

 State Financial Aid for DREAMERS

 On February 26th, 2014 Governor Inslee signed the Real Hope Act into law.
 The law allows undocumented non-citizens, who are unable to complete a FAFSA, eligible to apply for State Financial Aid through the WASFA application.
-If determined as eligible, undocumented students will be able to qualify for in-state tuition rates, as well as the Washington State Need Grant.
+If determined as eligible for award, undocumented students will be able to qualify for in-state tuition rates, as well as the Washington State Need Grant.
 Awards are limited, and based on the availability of funds; students are encouraged to apply for the WASFA at the website: www.readysetgrad.org/WASFA

 Eligibility requirements include:

 - Have graduated from a Washington high school or obtained a GED®

 - Have lived in Washington for three years prior to, and continuously since, earning the high school diploma or equivalent.